AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="result"></a>
 ##9.5 Result
 Result may be present in a statement depending on the cmi5 verb used.
+A "cmi5 defined" statement MUST NOT use result properties not specified for that particular verb except in the case of result extensions.

 Example JSON:
 ```javascript